 ‘From the people who brought you “Halloween”… more of the night He came home.’

-Halloween II is a 1981 American horror feature film directed by Rick Rosenthal from a screenplay by John Carpenter and Debra Hill.
+Halloween II is a 1981 American horror slasher film directed by Rick Rosenthal (Halloween: Resurrection) from a screenplay written by John Carpenter and Debra Hill.

-The film is the second instalment in the Halloween series and is a direct sequel to Halloween, immediately picking up where it had left off, set on the same night of October 31, 1978 as the seemingly un-killable Michael Myers continues to follow Laurie Strode (Jamie Lee Curtis) to a nearby hospital while Dr. Sam Loomis (Donald Pleasence) is still in pursuit of his patient.
+The film is the second instalment in the Halloween series and is a direct sequel to Halloween, immediately picking up where it had left off, set on the same night of October 31, 1978, as the seemingly un-killable Michael Myers continues to follow Laurie Strode (Jamie Lee Curtis) to a nearby hospital while Doctor Sam Loomis (Donald Pleasence) is still in pursuit of his patient.